sejunkwonme/sejunkwonme/README.md

 New York, NY | August 2019 – Present | 4 years

 * Led a team of 5 marketing specialists to develop and execute digital marketing campaigns.
-* Increased brand awareness for clients through targeted advertising, resulting in a 40% increase in overall engagement.
-* Managed social media accounts, content calendars, and performance metrics to ensure consistency across platforms.
-* Spearheaded marketing efforts for product launches, achieving a 20% increase in sales within the first quarter.

 **Digital Marketing Specialist at Growth Solutions** New York, NY | May 2016 – July 2019 | 3 years 2 months

 * Developed content for email marketing campaigns that achieved a 35% open rate.
-* Managed Google Ads campaigns, optimizing keywords and budgets for maximum ROI.
-* Analyzed website traffic using Google Analytics and prepared reports to adjust marketing strategies.

 ***